fyrox-book/fyrox-book.github.io/src/fyrox/obsolete/custom_game_loop.md

 **WARNING: Manual engine initialization considered obsolete, use plugins and scripts instead.**

-The framework might be limiting for some cases, in such situations the engine could be initialized manually.
+The plugin might be limiting for some cases, in such situations the engine could be initialized manually.
 It requires some decent amount of code and could error-prone for beginners.
 You should use custom game loop only if you're experienced game developer!